See Any Places – Nature Scene

 Biscayne National Park, Homestead, Florida, USA

 Biscayne National Park protects one of the largest reef systems in the world.
-This park is 95% water, so the best way to explore it is by boat, making it very unique from many of the US national parks.
+It is 95% water, so the best way to explore it is by boat, making it unique among US national parks.
+555

 Everglades City Airboat Tours, Everglades City, Florida, USA

-The Everglades City is an excellent location for seeing mangrove trees with airboat.
+The Everglades City is an excellent location for seeing mangrove trees with an airboat.
+554

 Stone Mountain Park, Stone Mountain, Georgia, USA